MSkall/UnityGames/Sandbox/README.md

 # Sandbox

 This is an ongoing project.
-It is the first game I ever attempted to create in Unity and I hope to be able to come back to it and flesh it out into a real game.
+It is the first game I ever attempted to create in Unity and I hope to be able to come back to it and flesh it out into a full game.

 It incorporates particle systems, colliders, spawning, and object collection.